πŸ‡ΏπŸ‡¦ Online Trading South Africa

 5. Place a Trade

 You decide whether the asset price will rise or fall.
-The trade is then executed through the online trading platform.
+The trade is then executed through the online trading platform, either as a buy (long) or sell (short) position.

 6. Monitor and Close the Trade

-Traders track price movements and close trades manually or automatically using stop-loss and take-profit tools.
+Traders track price movements and close trades manually or automatically using stop-loss and take-profit tools to lock in profits or limit losses.

 Types of Online Trading South Africa

-There are several forms of online trading available to South Africans.
+There are several forms of online trading available to South Africans, each suited to different goals and time horizons.

 Online Share Trading